RoboJackets/robocup-firmware/README.md

 The official [RoboCup site](http://robocupssl.cpe.ku.ac.th/) has more information on the competition.

+## Getting Started
+If you are a new member of RoboCup Electrical or Software and are interested in getting involved with firmware it is highly recommend you start with the [getting started](doc/GettingStarted.md) pages.

 ## Project Layout
 For a high level overview of architecture of robocup-firmware see [here](doc/Firmware.md)